-In order to sue Lyft, Uber, or another Canton rideshare company, your attorney for Uber & Lyft accidents must be able to prove that the company was negligent in some way.
+In order to sue rideshare companies like Uber and Lyft or another Canton rideshare company, your attorney for Uber & Lyft accidents must be able to prove that the company was negligent in some way.

 Oftentimes, negligence on the part of Uber or Lyft comes down to how they hire, screen, and train their drivers and how much supervision and oversight the company provides.

 For example, suppose the rideshare driver in your accident had a DUI or a record of traffic accidents or moving violations, but the ride-sharing company was approved anyway.
 In that case, your Canton Uber & Lyft accident lawyer may make a case for negligence in hiring.

 It’s important to note that rideshare drivers aren’t actually employees.
 Instead, they are independent contractors partnering with Uber or Lyft.
 As such, company insurance may not cover them like a traditionally employed driver.